AaltoML/view-aware-inference/README.md

 Project page for:

-* Yuxin Hou, Ari Heljakka, and Arno Solin (2019). **Gaussian Process Priors for View-Aware Inference**. [[arXiv preprint]]( http://arxiv.org/abs/1912.03249)
+* Yuxin Hou, Ari Heljakka, and Arno Solin (2021). **Gaussian Process Priors for View-Aware Inference**.
+In *Proceedings of the Thirty-Fifth AAAI Conference on Artificial Intelligence (AAAI-21), to appear*. [[arXiv preprint]](https://arxiv.org/abs/1912.03249)

 ### Abstract

-We derive a principled framework for encoding prior knowledge of information coupling between views or camera poses (translation and orientation) of a single scene.
-While deep neural networks have become the prominent solution to many tasks in computer vision, some important problems not so well suited for deep models have received less attention.
-These include uncertainty quantification, auxiliary data fusion, and real-time processing, which are instrumental for delivering practical methods with robust inference.
-While these are central goals in probabilistic machine learning, there is a tangible gap between the theory and practice of applying probabilistic methods to many modern vision problems.
-For this, we derive a novel parametric kernel (covariance function) in the pose space, SE(3), that encodes information about input pose relationships into larger models.
-We show how this soft-prior knowledge can be applied to improve performance on several real vision tasks, such as feature tracking, human face encoding, and view synthesis.
+While frame-independent predictions with deep neural networks have become the prominent solutions to many computer vision tasks, the potential benefits of utilizing correlations between frames have received less attention.
+Even though probabilistic machine learning provides the ability to encode correlation as prior knowledge for inference, there is a tangible gap between the theory and practice of applying probabilistic methods to modern vision problems.
+For this, we derive a principled framework to combine information coupling between camera poses (translation and orientation) with deep models.
+We proposed a novel view kernel that generalizes the standard periodic kernel in SO(3).
+We show how this soft-prior knowledge can aid several pose-related vision tasks like novel view synthesis and predict arbitrary points in the latent space of generative models, pointing towards a range of new applications for inter-frame reasoning.

 ![](assets/fig/view-aware.jpg)